spierala/blog-posts/introducing-signal-store.md

 ## Component Store

-We have seen, that Feature Stores can be used to manage local component state.
+We have just seen, how Feature Stores can be used to manage local component state.
 But Feature Stores integrate into the global state object and make use of the Redux Store internally.

 With Component Stores you can manage state which should not become part of the global state object.

 Furthermore, Component Stores can be used as a performance optimization if you have very frequent state updates or many store instances.

+Component Store has the same API as Feature Store.
+Refactoring from Component Store to Feature Store and vice versa means changing two lines of code.
 ```ts
 @Component({
 // ...